kuzanatoliy/questions/WCAG_TECHNIQUES/PDF_TECHNIQUES.md

 # PDF Techniques

 <details>
-  <summary>Applying text alternatives to images with the Alt entry in PDF documents?</summary>
+  <summary>What purpose of applying text alternatives to images with the Alt entry in PDF documents?</summary>

 The objective of this technique is to provide text alternatives for images via an /Alt entry in the property list for a Tag.
 This is normally accomplished using a tool for authoring PDF.